ceautery/autery.net/src/static/blog/books-2021.md

 In "Gathering Blue", we learn that the black & white sameness society isn't the only way the world went weird.
 There is another society that isn't subject to those rules, and they live more primitively.
 Some in the village are pretty brutal, fighting for resources, stealing food from each other, some with children who are essentially feral.
 The sick and disabled are taken to a field to either die of exposure, or be killed by "beasts".

 Separate from the main villagers is the Council of the Guardians, who live more refined lives.
-There is an annual gathering that includes a singer dressed in a robe the details the world's history, who sings a ritual song that tells all that is known about how the world was in the past.
+There is an annual gathering that includes a singer dressed in a robe that details the world's history, who sings a ritual song that tells all that is known about how the world was in the past.

 The story is from the perspective of a young girl with a deformed leg who the council takes in because of her skill at making and repairing clothing.
 She learns how to grow plants used in dyeing fabric from an old lady who lives away from the council, who puts it in her head that maybe not everything is as cool with the council as it seems.
 What's up with beasts, exactly?
 And is the singer really there by choice, or is he maybe more of a prisoner?